-Gilbert Cates, best known as the man behind a record 14 Academy Awards ceremonies, died last night (Sept.
-31) in Los Angeles.
-The 77-year-old director and producer collapsed in a parking lot on the UCLA campus; emergency personnel were unable to revive him.
-Although the cause of death isn’t known, Cates reportedly had undergone heart surgery about a month ago.
+Gilbert Cates, best known as the man behind a record 14 Academy Awards ceremonies, died at age 77 on Sept.
+31 in the Los Angeles of Westwood.
+Cates reportedly had undergone heart surgery about a month ago.

 “Gil was our colleague, our friend and a former governor of the Academy,” Academy of Motion Picture Arts and Sciences President Tom Sherak was quoted as saying in an official statement from the Academy.
 “He was a consummate professional who gave the Academy and the world some of the most memorable moments in Oscar history.”